What is SEO Copywriting?

 - their frustrations

-Because when you do, you can write a copy that affects them.
+Because when you do, you can write copy in a way that affects them.

-A way to know your audience is to:
+A way to know understand your audience is to look at:

 - Amazon.com book reviews